alexeyraspopov/pipeline/readme.md

 Returns wrapped value which can be binded to the flow.
 Value can be simple object, primitive value or previously wrapped value (Promise, Thunk, etc)

-Unit has one method
+Unit has one method, which returns new unit.

     unit(value).bind(morphism);

- * `morphism` - function which receives value of unit and returns new value or new unit
+ * `morphism` - function which receives value of unit and returns new value or new unit.
+In first case value will be wrapped in unit

 ## Examples